cornelldbgroup/skinnerdb/README.md

 6. (Optional) Create indices for the database columns.
 Run the 'index all' command in the Skinner console to create indices on all database columns.
 Again, this may take a while but can pay off at run time.
 Currently, we do not store indices on hard disk.
 This means that the 'index all' command (as opposed to the 'compress' command!) has to be re-run each time after starting the Skinner console.

 7. Run analytical SQL queries.
 The current prototype only supports a very limited subset of SQL and not all features have been tested yet.
-The current support includes (without guarantees) select queries with inequality and equality predicates, LIKE expressions as they appear in the join order benchmark, AND, OR, and NOT, minimum and maximum aggregation, joins with predicates specified in the SQL WHERE clause, grouping, and sorting.
+The current support includes (without guarantees) select queries with inequality and equality predicates, LIKE expressions (as they appear in the join order benchmark, some special cases are currently not handled correctly), logical and arithmetic expressions, minimum and maximum aggregation, joins with predicates specified in the SQL WHERE clause, grouping, and sorting.

 # Team